Feinstein can’t guarantee Kavanaugh accuser shows, as Ford bristles over role of female attorney

 As of Tuesday afternoon, a Republican aide told Fox News the committee reserves its right to have counsel ask questions of Ford but beyond that has not determined how to proceed.

-Committee Ranking Member Dianne Feinstein, D-Calif., for her part, could not guarantee Ford would attend if the prosecutor were to lead questioning on behalf of Republican members.
+Feinstein, for her part, could not guarantee Ford would attend if the prosecutor were to lead questioning on behalf of Republican members.

 “I have no way of knowing,” Feinstein told Fox News.